MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ```

 ### -StartupScript
-Adds or changes the startup script for the configuration.
+Specifies the startup script for the configuration.
-Enter the fully qualified path to a Windows PowerShell script.
+Enter the fully qualified path of a Windows PowerShell script.
 The specified script runs in the new session that uses the session configuration.

-To delete a startup script from a session configuration, enter an empty string ("") or a value of $null.
+To delete a startup script from a session configuration, enter an empty string ("") or a value of $Null.

-You can use a startup script to further configure the user's session.
+You can use a startup script to further configure the user session.
-If the script generates an error (even a non-terminating error), the session is not created and the user's New-PSSession command fails.
+If the script generates an error, even a non-terminating error, the session is not created and the New-PSSession command fails.

 ```yaml
 Type: String